billwear/maas-rad/originals/user-accounts-snap-2-9-ui-3203.md

 <h3 id="heading--ssh-keys">SSH keys</h3>

 Before a user can deploy a machine, they must import at least one public SSH key into MAAS.
-This key allows the user to access the deployed machine.
-The user must possess the corresponding private key.
+This key allows the user to access the deployed machine with the corresponding private key, which the user must possess.
 See [Public key authentication](https://www.ssh.com/ssh/public-key-authentication) (ssh.com) if you're not familiar with SSH keys.

 <!-- deb-2-7-cli
 [note]
 The user normally imports their initial SSH key on the first login to the web UI (see [Configuration journey](/t/configuration-journey/2532)).
 [/note]
 deb-2-7-cli -->

 <!-- deb-2-7-ui
 [note]